Emily Jiang

 Full CAD assembly — 15% gyroid wing infill visible

-Every component pushed back on the fuselage geometry.
-The internal envelope had to fit the full avionics stack while holding CG placement, vibration isolation, and serviceability.
+Every component constrained the fuselage geometry — the internal envelope had to fit the full avionics stack while holding CG placement, vibration isolation, and serviceability.

 Fuselage internal cavity